Jazzbob

 you'll find you missed the quickest way to Harlem"

-Billy Strayhorn's jazz standard "Take the A Train" refers to subway line A, which runs through Manhattan to Harlem.
-From the 1920s onwards, the Sugar Hill district was mainly inhabited by wealthy African Americans, including many musicians, including Duke Ellington, for whose orchestra the song was composed.
-Anyone who could afford an apartment in Sugar Hill had made it to the top.
+Billy Strayhorn's jazz standard "Take the A Train" refers to the A subway line that runs through Manhattan to Harlem.
+In the Sugar Hill neighborhood, which became home to many wealthy African Americans starting in the 1920s, many musicians settled, including Duke Ellington, for whom the song was composed.
+Anyone who could afford an apartment in Sugar Hill had truly made it.

-The history of Aventus is also that of a fast ascent.
-It has not been on the market for ten years, but it is one of the most successful and probably most polarizing men's fragrances in the niche market.
-Meanwhile one gets the feeling that not only cheap imitators are to be found (*), but also innumerable (partly upscale, high-priced) niche brands have been inspired, let's say, to launch something similar (
+The story of Aventus is also one of rapid ascent.
+It has been on the market for less than ten years, yet it is one of the most successful and arguably the most polarizing men's fragrances in the niche sector.
+Nowadays, it feels like not only cheap imitators can be found (1), but also countless (partly upscale, high-priced) niche brands have, shall we say, been inspired to launch similar scents (2).

-Boadicea the Victorious also took the A(ventus) train.
-The result, Consort, unmistakably divides Aventus' slightly fresh, spicy and dry-woody facets, but overall looks a little more airy.
-The top note is more citric than that of the Creed, so it is only reminiscent of pineapple to a limited extent and also has a slightly more pronounced spiciness, which, however, quickly subsides.
-In the middle phase Consort moves away from its role model and resembles Nishanes Hacivat due to its green and soft-floral orientation.
-Extremely flowery it is nevertheless never too with Consort and so really smoky just as little.
-Also Aventus I would classify only as very discreetly smoky - compared with so many other niche fragrances - and nevertheless it has a little more abundance to offer (musk).
-On the other hand, Consort can score with a pleasantly light wood base that lingers on the skin for quite some time.
-Durability and projection are in my opinion comparable with Aventus.
+The A(ventus) Train has also been taken by Boadicea the Victorious.
+The result, Consort, unmistakably shares Aventus' slightly fresh, spicy, and dry-woody facets, but overall feels a bit airier.
+The top note is more citrusy than that of Creed's, thus only partially reminiscent of pineapple and has a slightly more pronounced sharpness, which quickly subsides.
+In the middle phase, Consort moves further away from its inspiration and resembles Nishane's Hacivat more, due to its greener and soft-floral orientation.
+However, it never becomes extremely floral, nor does it become truly smoky.
+I would also classify Aventus as only very subtly smoky - compared to many other niche fragrances - and yet it offers a bit more fullness (musk).
+In return, Consort scores with a pleasantly bright wood base that lingers on the skin quite a while.
+In my opinion, longevity and projection are comparable to Aventus.

 to go to Sugar Hill, way up in Harlem.